 An index by Piero Falchetta, from the beginning until 2009, in searchable pdf format, includes other journal elements as well (obituaries, conference reports, notices, etc.).

-Since 2004, the contents of the first 54 volumes (1935-2002) have been available, in a fully searchable form, on the JSTOR website, in the section Arts & Sciences VII.
+Since 2004, the contents of the first 54 volumes (1935-2002) have been available, in a fully searchable form, on the JSTOR website.
 This is a subscription service, accessible through relevant university and research libraries.
 However, current private subscribers are provided with free JSTOR access to vols 1-54.
 Back issues in print form are available from Periodicals Service Company and Schmidt Periodicals GmbH.

 The contents pages (and latterly Abstracts) of the following remain available on this site:

 Isues from 2003 (vol. 55 onwards) are available to subscribers via the Routledge/Taylor & Francis (Informa) site.

 Abeyderra, A. Mapping as a Vital Element of Administration in the Dutch Colonial Government of maritime Sri Lanka, 1658-1796.
 11 pp.